LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       used or compiled.

    predicate directive
-      A directive that affects how predicates are called or compiled.
+      A directive that specifies a predicate property that affects how predicates are called or compiled.

    source file directive
       A directive that affects how a :term:`source file` is compiled.